 How to Advance to the Next Duolingo League

-Each league has a group at the top that gets promoted to the next league, a majority in the middle that remains in the same league, and a few at the bottom that gets demoted back to the league before.
+Each league has a group at the top of the leaderboard that gets promoted to the next league, a majority in the middle that remains in the same league, and a few at the bottom that get demoted back to the league before.

 The number of people who are promoted or demoted changes depending on which league you’re in.
 The earlier leagues promote more people (15-20) and the later leagues promote fewer people making it harder to advance (usually only 10 users).

 Here is the official number of people who get promoted in each league by having the highest XP earned that week:

 - Sapphire – Top 7 Users